 A man of humble beginnings, Elvis was the second born of a set of identical twins on January 8, 1935; his brother Jessie Garon Presley was stillborn.
 Elvis was named after his father, Vernon Elvis Presley, a hard working man who moved his family from their two room home in Tupelo MS where Elvis was born.
 They moved to Memphis, TN, where the Presley family would continue to struggle, residing in public housing in the poor neighborhoods.
 A grateful and dedicated son, Elvis worked part time jobs to help support his family while attending Humes High School.

-Entering Graceland for the first time in 2001, I was taken aback by the overwhelming presence of this revered entertainer who gave so much back to the community.
-Surrounded by his collection of magnificent guitars including his 1956 Gibson J-200, his Stradivarius-copy violin, his ebony Story & Clark baby grand piano and the gracious appointments in his memory-filled home, it became apparent this was a man of many musical talents.
+His overwhelming presence remains at Graceland, surrounded by his collection of magnificent guitars a 1956 Gibson J-200, his Stradivarius-copy violin, his ebony Story & Clark baby grand piano and the gracious appointments in his memory-filled home.
+This was a man of many musical talents.

-His gratitude, generosity and humility were rare in one so entrenched in the rewards of his stardom.
+His gratitude, generosity and humility were rare for someone so entrenched in stardom.
 It was not unusual for Elvis to give money to strangers.
 His wisdom revealed itself with the story of his tossing five thousand dollars out of the upstairs window of his hotel room.
 The money landed on a crowd of well dressed and pretentious “high society people”.
 When they scrambled into the fountain to claim the fallen cash, Elvis remarked, “See, they’re not so high class after all.”

-During Elvis’ 23 year career he received numerous plaques and keys to the city along with proclamations and many honors from his fans.
+During Elvis’s twenty-three-year career he received numerous plaques and keys to the city with proclamations and honors from his many fans.

 In December 1970, Elvis met then President Richard Nixon in the Oval office of the White House.
 He presented Mr. Nixon with an antique gun as a gift from his sizable gun collection which included a gold Pietro Baretta, two Smith & Wesson .357 Magnums, a Python .357 Magnum, a Colt Frontier Scout .22, a Derringer, and three Colt 45 automatics.
 Mr. Nixon gave Elvis a genuine Federal Narcotics Agent badge for his collection, which later led to idle speculation that Elvis was really an undercover agent.

 Elvis’ generosity included an annual tradition to issue checks to at least fifty charities.
-Beyond the well documented gifts from his benefit concerts, little is mentioned about the cash he gave to friends and strangers, the hospital bills he paid to support needy families, the homes he bought and cars given away with little if any public recognition.
+Beyond the well-documented gifts from his benefit concerts, little is mentioned about the cash he gave to friends and strangers, the hospital bills he paid to support needy families, the homes he bought, and cars he gave away with little if any public recognition.
 Elvis never forgot what it was like to be poor.

-In 1961, Elvis performed a benefit concert raising over $65,000 toward building of the U.S.S.
+In 1961, Elvis performed a benefit concert raising over $65,000 toward the building of the U.S.S.
 Arizona World War II Memorial in Hawaii, whose completion had stalled due to lack of funds.
-Elvis’ contribution was the largest single donation to the project and engendered a renewed level of public and media attention that enabled the project’s completion.
-The U.S. Navy placed a wreath in his honor at the memorial at the news of Elvis’ death in 1977.
+His contribution was the largest single donation to the project and engendered a renewed level of public and media attention that enabled the project’s completion.
+The U.S. Navy placed a wreath at the memorial in honor of Elvis at the news of his death in 1977.